 Who can help me if I have questions or lost items, people at the event?

-There will be hosts on the grounds throughout the evening to help assist visitors – you’ll find them if you look for those wearing red badges.
-They can also help if you have a lost item or become separated from someone in your party.
+There will be hosts throughout the evening to help assist visitors.
+They will be wearing red badges.
+Or if you have lost an item or someone.

 The History of Christmas Lights at the Mesa Temple